rosie-s/courses/Udacity/03_BertelsmannDataScienceChallenge/Notes/01_Lesson1.md

 - **_Treatment Group:_** The group of a study that receives varying levels of the independent variable.
 These groups are used to measure the effect of a treatment.

--**_Control Group:_** The group of a study that receives no treatment.
+- **_Control Group:_** The group of a study that receives no treatment.
 This group is used as a baseline when comparing treatment groups.
 - **_Placebo:_** Something given to subjects in the control group so they think they are getting the treatment, when in reality they are getting something that causes no effect to them. (e.g. a Sugar pill)